 The best way to treat an ischemic stroke is with tPA or aspirin – two clot-busting drugs.

 There’s only a short time frame where tPA can be administered, but it’s very effective.

 When a minor stroke or TIA is happening, sometimes aspirin can help since it thins the blood.

 However, do NOT self-diagnose and give someone aspirin when they look like they’re having a stroke – it could potentially kill them.

 You don’t know if they’re having an ischemic or hemorrhagic stroke, and taking aspirin during a hemorrhagic stroke could be fatal.

-Best Stroke Treatment Options in the Clinic
+Part 2: Best Stroke Treatment Options in the Clinic

 After discharge from the hospital, you will either go to an inpatient rehabilitation facility or you will be sent home.